Experimental observation of anomalous supralinear response of single-photon detectors: Direct nonlinearity measurement

 \section{Direct nonlinearity measurement}

-We employ the absolute measurement strategy based on the single-source two-beam superposition method where the response of the detector to two optical beams is evaluated independently and then compared to the overall response to an incoherent superposition of the beams.
-For a constant intensity level of the optical source, a series of three measurements is performed, see Fig.~\ref{fig_setup}(A).
-First, the detection rate $R^{\text{det}}_{\text{A}}$ is recorded for the beam~A with the beam~B being closed by a shutter, then the detection rate $R^{\text{det}}_{\text{B}}$ is recorded with the beam~B open and the beam~A closed.
-Finally, the detection rate $R^{\text{det}}_{\text{AB}}$ is acquired for both beams simultaneously impinging on the detector.
+We employ the absolute measurement strategy based on the single-source two-beam superposition method.
+For a constant intensity level of the optical source, we perform a series of three measurements of the detector response, see Fig.~\ref{fig_setup}(A).
+The beam is split into two paths A and B that can be individually blocked.
+The detection rates $R^{\text{det}}_{\text{A}}$ and $R^{\text{det}}_{\text{B}}$ are recorded for each path, and $R^{\text{det}}_{\text{AB}}$ is acquired with both paths open.
 The nonlinearity is defined as a deviation from the ideal linear response,